 |Rear Camera||8MP recording at 1080p|

 |Charging Port||USB 2.0|

 |Wifi||Yes, 2.4/5.0 Ghz with hotspot|

-With a modern dual-core Snapdragon CPU running at 1.5 Ghz, the Z10 flies along and maintains 60fps of BlackBerry 10 goodness throughout 99% of the entire OS.
-It’s great to see BlackBerry include 2 GB of RAM in the Z10 (especially when 1 GB was originally rumoured), equivalent to the top of the line smartphones these days.
+With a modern dual-core Snapdragon CPU running at 1.5 GHz, the Z10 flies along and maintains 60fps of BlackBerry 10 goodness throughout 99% of the entire OS.
+It’s great to see BlackBerry include 2 GB of RAM in the Z10 (especially when 1 GB was originally rumored), equivalent to the top of the line smartphones these days.
 This should allow for great multitasking and a future-proof handset.

 The Z10 comes with all the usual sensors, bells, and whistles that you’d expect in any smartphone.
 We will cover them in the following sections.

 The BlackBerry Z10 looks like the iPhone 5.
 There, I said it.
 And it’s undeniably true.
-The shape is the same, the size is nearly the same, the colours are the same, the rear camera and flash positions are the same etc. But this isn’t a bad thing, nor did BlackBerry copy Apple.
+The shape is the same, the size is nearly the same, the colors are the same, the rear camera and flash positions are the same etc. But this isn’t a bad thing, nor did BlackBerry copy Apple.
 The iPhone 5 was only just released about 4 months ago, and you can’t design, produce, and ship millions of smartphones in the span of 4 months.
 It simply isn’t feasible.
-If it is an iPhone look-a-like, its a damn good one.
+If it is an iPhone look-a-like, it’s a damn good one.

 There are also some differences that you’ll be bound to notice.
 The Z10 is slightly thicker, the branding is significantly different, the textures are different, the button and port configurations are completely different, the Z10 has no front-facing buttons etc.